dmolony/dm3270/resources/plugins.md

 }
 ```
 #### Linking
-Use the Plugin Manager to connect the class name to a command name.
+Use the Plugins Manager to connect the class name to a command name.
 The command will appear as a menu item on the Plugins menu.
+##### Plugins Manager
 ![Plugins](pluginmenu.png?raw=true "plugin menu")
+##### Plugins Menu
 ![Plugins](plugins.png?raw=true "plugin list")
 #### Activation
 Select the plugin from the plugins menu.